Skip to Main Content

 This Guide focuses on major legal sources from the federal and state governments.
 Click on one of the categories to the left to see resources for each branch of the federal government or for the states.

-Searchable legislative history information and texts for congressional bills 2001-date.
-In the process of replacing THOMAS, which still has information on older bills (1995-date) and the Congressional Record 1989-date.
+Searchable legislative history information and texts for congressional bills 1989-date, as well as information on older bills (1973-date) and the Congressional Record 1989-date.